martinghl/Amazon_Video_Game_Features_Analysis/README.md

 ## Project Overview

-### Research Paper
-The research paper, titled **"The Role of Specific Features in Enhancing Player Satisfaction in Video Games"**, investigates how different game features impact player satisfaction, as reflected in customer reviews on Amazon.
+The project, titled **"The Role of Specific Features in Enhancing Player Satisfaction in Video Games"**, investigates how different game features impact player satisfaction, as reflected in customer reviews on Amazon.
 It explores the following:

 - **Hypotheses**:
   - H1: Specific game features (such as story depth, graphical quality, or ease of controls) are positively correlated with higher ratings.